-Include a brief response/reflection (maximum 2 page double-spaced) on your PEPE evaluation for both midterm and end term PEPE evaluations.
+Include a brief response/reflection (maximum 2 page double-spaced) on both midterm and end term evaluations.

 Documentation of outreach:

 Students must provide some official documentation of an outreach project that you have participated in as a science education student.